HCYT/notionAI/README.md

 The NotionAI supports multiple types:

 #### writing-mode1
-If you use the 'helpMeWrite' or 'helpMeDraft' option, you can follow this example
+If you use the `helpMeWrite` or `helpMeDraft` option, you can follow this example

 ```
 let prompt="a joke"